 Q: On Guide Meridian in the Laurel area there are a lot of utility covers in the outside lane.
 They make for a bumpy ride.
 They are not in a straight line, so they're hard to avoid.
 Is it OK to move to the left lane in this area?

 A: Yes, there are a lot of utility access covers.
 Technically, on a multi-lane road like the Guide, you should drive in the right lane unless you are passing a slower moving vehicle or are preparing to make a left turn.

 ABOUT RULES OF THE ROAD

-Rules of the Road is an online forum with questions and answers on road laws, safe driving habits and general police practices.
-To ask a question, use this form.
+Rules of the Road is a regular column with questions and answers on road laws, safe driving habits and general police practices.

 Answers come from David Wright, a retired officer from the Bellingham Police Department who is now serving on the Whatcom County Traffic Safety Task Force.